 - Best top freezer refrigerator: Maytag MRT311FFFZ

 - Best refrigerator under $1,500: Fridgidaire FFSC2323TS

 Why we chose the Cafe 27.8-inch Smart French Door CVE28DP4NW2:

 Not all smart fridges have features in which the average buyer would be interested — cameras inside your fridge are nice, but not exactly something that adds a lot of value to the model.
 But this Cafe fridge manages to combine the right smart features with a beautiful design and a ton of space.
 The refrigerator includes large French doors with adjustable, humidity-controlled drawers that allow you to set temperature and moisture levels for each.
 It also includes two separate evaporators for the fridge and freezer, a high-quality feature that allows for better temperature management.

 The water dispenser is also worth praise: It can pour hot or cold filtered water and has Precise Fill settings to add a specific amount of water to dishes (hands-free, too, in case you have to hold a bowl).
 App controls allow you to preheat water remotely, which is great for getting ready to make a cup of tea.
 The LCD screen on the door can also accomplish other tasks and even show off uploaded family photos.

 Finally, note that you can customize the handles and knobs to match the steel selections in your kitchen.

 Why we chose the GE GLE12HSLSS:

-Although this fridge is small, it still has enough space, and it boasts quite a few cool features, including high-quality LED lighting, a removable wine rack, frameless shelves, and a “no frost” freezer compartment.
+Although this fridge is small, it still has plenty of space, and it boasts quite a few cool features, including high-quality LED lighting, a removable wine rack, frameless shelves, and a no-frost freezer compartment.

 Why we chose the GE French Door GE GNE25JMKES: